rolznz/todostr/README.md

 Follow-ups:

-1. Updating a TODO
-2. Deleting a TODO
+1. Deleting a TODO
-3. A leaderboard shows the most popular TODO items by global zaps and by the zaps of your follows.
+2. A leaderboard shows the most popular TODO items by global zaps and by the zaps of your follows.
 (I'm also open to using other WoT calcs but I assume that's too complex.)
-4. You should be able to login via a browser extension like alby, paste a priv key, or spin up a new nostr identity
+3. You should be able to login via a browser extension like alby, paste a priv key, or spin up a new nostr identity
-5. Allowing uploading images to nostr.build and attaching them in the TODO item.
+4. Allowing uploading images to nostr.build and attaching them in the TODO item.

 Notes: for Alby to work you need to serve the index.html file.
 I ran `python3 -m http.server` in the same directory for this.